MrFriendCS/MrFriendCS.github.io/H-CS-SDD.md

 #### Writing parallel arrays to a file

+**Note:** Only strings can be written to a file.
+Anything else will need to be cast to a string.

 Open the file that will hold the data, in write mode.
 If the file does not exist it will be created, but if it does exist it will be overwritten.

 ``` python